 The team of Senior Fellows constantly challenges The Meadows to excel and stay current in our treatment programs.
 This outstanding group of leaders, teachers and thinkers currently includes Pia Mellody, John Bradshaw, Dr. Bessel van der Kolk, Dr. Peter Levine, Dr. Jerry Boriskin, Dr. Shelley Uram and Dr. Claudia Black, Alexandra Katehakis and Dr. Patick Carnes.
 Each Senior Fellow is involved in world-wide practice and research in their area of expertise - lecturing patients on clinical works, publishing works in numerous professional publications, and providing their teachings and expertise to the patients and therapeutic staff at The Meadows.

-Pia Mellody is a senior clinical advisor for The Meadows and a clinical consultant for Mellody House and Meadows Dakota.
+Pia Mellody is a senior clinical advisor for The Meadows.
 As a pioneer in the field of recovery, Pia's theories on the effects of childhood trauma have become the foundation for The Meadows' programs, and are a major reason for their success.

 Pia is widely known as one of the preeminent authorities in the fields of addiction and relationships.
 Her work on codependency, boundaries and the effects of childhood trauma on emotional development has profoundly influenced the treatment of addictions and the issues of forming and maintaining relationships.
 She is the author of several influential books, including "Facing Codependency," "Facing Love Addiction," and her latest work, "The Intimacy Factor."